Alain Bouchard

 Alain Bouchard (born 1949) is a Canadian billionaire businessman.
-He is co-founder and chairman of Alimentation Couche-Tard, and also serves on the board of directors of Atrium Innovations.
+He is co-founder and chairman of Alimentation Couche-Tard, and is on the board of directors of Atrium Innovations.
 Both corporations are based in Quebec.

 Early life

 Alain Bouchard was born in 1949, in Chicoutimi, Quebec, and was one of six children.
 His parents were devout Catholics, as was most of Quebec at that time.
 His father, Jean-Paul Bouchard, owned an excavation company and was ambitious and a tireless worker, despite only having three years of elementary school education.
 Bouchard’s mother, who went to school through the seventh grade, managed the company’s finances.

 Bouchard's father once owned and managed a road-construction business in Quebec.
 When his father's company went bankrupt, the family moved to a mobile home in the village of Micoua.

 Career

 At nineteen, Bouchard worked as a stock boy in his brother's Perrette milk store and in 1969 was hired by Perrette's owner to scout and set up new stores.
 After Bouchard had opened 100 of Perrette’s 184 stores, he left Perrette because he believed that the company did not treat its employees well.
 He then joined Provi-Soir, a competitor, as the head of development, construction, and real estate.
 Wanting to open his own store, Bouchard also attended business courses at HEC Montreal for three years while studying English.
 He eventually bought two Provi-Soir franchises using his earnings from private real-estate investments.

 In the late 1970s, Bouchard worked independently as a retailer before founding Alimentation Couche-Tard in 1980.
-Serving as Chief Executive Officer of Alimentation Couche-Tard from 1980 to 2014, Bouchard led the company as it expanded from one convenience store to more than 12,500 convenience stores around the world.
+As CEO of Alimentation Couche-Tard from 1980 to 2014, Bouchard led the company as it expanded from one convenience store to more than 12,500 around the world.
 Maintaining a decentralized organization structure and using the best ideas found in the organization has been noted by Bouchard as factors in Couche-Tard's success.
 In 2003 the company acquired U.S. based Circle K.